From Greenfield Setup to Strategic Asset

 Key drivers included:

-• Growing difficulty building stable junior consultant pipelines in the DACH consulting market
+• Difficulty building stable junior consultant pipelines in the DACH consulting market

 • High training costs combined with early attrition